OpenRailAssociation/technical-committee/project_proposals/liblrs.md

 ## Describe the project.
 What does the project do, why is it valuable, where does it come from?

-In the railway industry, most of the objects are located by a linear referencing system, a position along a track (i.e. : track 1, kilometer 3+532 meters).
+In the railway industry, most of the objects are located by a linear referencing system, a position along a track (i.e.: track 1, kilometer 3+532 meters).

 As railways networks may be more than a century old, there are many exceptions, local specific rules…

-The goal of the libray is to have a flexible, high performance and easy to integrate linear referencing systems library that can be used in any system to manipulate LRSs:
+The goal of the library is to have a flexible, high performance and easy to integrate linear referencing systems library that can be used in any system to manipulate LRSs:
-* projecting from one linear referencing system to an other
+* projecting from one linear referencing system to another
 * converting from/to geographical coordinates
 * work with spherical, projected and schematic coordinates
 * integrate in existing workflows